 CT scans can detect joint or bone problems like tumors or complex bone fractures.
 If you are getting computer tomography for the first time, your mind is full of doubts and fear about the procedure.
 So, here is a list of questions to ask before getting a computed tomography scan.

 How Does Computer Tomography Works?

 To know more about computer tomography, click here.
 The CT imaging machine uses a narrow X-ray beam that circles a specific part of your body.
 It provides a series of images of the organ or part of the body.
 A computer uses these images and information to create a cross-sectional image of the organ or body part.

 The 2-dimensional image (output) shows a slice of your specific body part.
 The process is repeated to prepare multiple images.
 The computer stacks these 2-dimensional images one over another to create a detailed image of your organ, body section, bones, or blood vessels.
-If you have a tumour, the series of images will give the surgeon an idea about the tumour’s dimensions and location, which is critical for conducting surgery.
+If you have a tumor, the series of images will give the surgeon an idea about the tumor’s dimensions and location, critical for conducting surgery.